sal55/langs/Compilers/MCompiler.md

 ````
 (OBJ          No longer an option within MM.
 OBJ format can still be generated via any of ASM formats, then assembling.)

 (PCL          A dump of the IL as textual source code.
-This is a debug option only and is only used during development.)
+These could be processed by a separate tool into EXE etc, but that
+              tool needs to be revised)

 (C            Low-level linear C source code generated from PCL IL.
-This is only available from v7, and only from the specially
+This is generated from the specificially configured
-              configured MC7.EXE version.)
+              MC7.EXE version)

 ````

 #### Compiler Size and Presentation

-The compiler is a single 250KB to 350KB EXE file depending on configuration.
+The compiler is a single 300KB to 450KB EXE file depending on configuration.
 It is self-contained, and contains the sources for the language's standard library.
 So the whole installation is a single file, `mm.exe`.

 It translates M source code to binary at speeds of at least 500K lines per seconds, generating code at up to 5MB per second.